kyphan38/web/assets/docs/study/soft skills/05-gla.md

 - Your personal needs and commitments will increase or ease your resistance so your foundations are in place
 - Variety and accountability help to foster a commitment to learning and growing

-## Story - what to learn when there is too much to know
+## Story - What to learn when there is too much to know

 Context